 Which is why I am so alarmed that highly respected science and medical journals are becoming so political.
 For example, Science—one of the world’s most respected scientific publications—recently published a stridently ideological column advocating granting “rights” to nature.

 We increasingly see the same anti-science cancer infecting Nature, perhaps the world’s most prestigious science journal.
-Most recently, it published an ideologically predicated attack on President Donald Trump, written by its Washington, D.C. reporter Jeff Tollefson.
+Most recently, it published an ideologically predicated attack on President Donald Trump, written by its Washington reporter, Jeff Tollefson.

-Of course, Trump’s unforgivable sin was pulling out of the Paris Climate Accord:
+Of course, Trump’s unforgivable sin was pulling the United States out of the Paris Climate Accord:

 “Most nations have vowed to press forward even without the United States, and the European Union has already helped to fill the leadership void by pressing nations to bolster their efforts, which China did on 22 September when it announced that it aims to be carbon neutral by 2060.”